Updated May 2023

 When reviewing rental applications, every tenant can begin to feel familiar, and it can be difficult to differentiate great potential tenants from risky ones.

-For a thorough lesson about how to choose great tenants, check out this article, which includes step-by-step information on selection methods.
+For a thorough lesson about choosing great tenants, check out this article, which includes step-by-step information on selection methods.

 For now, these quick tips should help you to choose better tenants every time:

-If you find it difficult to wade through the waters of tenant selection, it might be time to hire a high-quality tenant screening service to make the process more efficient.
-Putting in additional money to find the perfect tenant is worth it for the long-term profit improvement you will see at your property.
+If you find it difficult to wade through tenant selection, it might be time to hire a high-quality tenant screening service.
+RentPrep offers services to make the process more efficient.
+Making an investment to find the perfect tenant is worth it for the longer-term profit.

 FAQs: Evicting Squatters

-As a landlord, the process of removing an unwanted tenant can be stressful.
+As a landlord, the process of removing an unwanted occupant can be stressful.
 Here are a few of the most frequently asked questions on evicting squatters from your rental properties.

 The amount of time it takes to evict a squatter varies greatly depending on the exact situation.
-Eviction cases generally take around 4–5 weeks to resolve in most cases.
+Eviction generally takes around 4–5 weeks to resolve in most cases.
 This means that you could have your property back in less than two months if you act quickly.

 Forcing someone to leave your property is not legal or a good idea.
-By taking physical action against the squatter, they can legally defend themselves and may even use lethal force against you.
+By taking physical action against the squatter, they can legally defend themselves and may even use physical force against you.

 Additionally, attacking someone with force makes you the aggressor.
 This means that a cop could and would have to arrest you until the situation is sorted out, and you could end up in legal trouble beyond your civil issues with the squatter situation.